Surveying the Tonga volcano eruption aftermath

 The impacts on the ecosystem were also examined.
 The volcano was devoid of biology, but remarkably there were features as close as 15km away that still had abundant and diverse populations of marine life.
 Surrounding seamounts had pockets of normal biodiversity, such as corals, sponges, starfish and mussels, indicating the resilience of such marine ecosystems and giving scientists a baseline for monitoring recovery in the future.
 Preliminary water column data showed that it is still recovering, with some airborne ash yet to completely settle on the seafloor.
 There is also evidence to suggest the volcano may still be erupting, with a dense ash layer found in the upper water column near the site.

-Mapping the Gaps with USV
+Mapping the gaps with a USV

 As part of phase two, USV Maxlimer mapped the current shape of the caldera and measured environmental conditions of the water above it, all whilst being controlled remotely from SEA-KIT’s base in the UK, some 16,000km away.
 The use of USV Maxlimer as a configurable platform for a range of sensors provided a unique opportunity to gather data safely and continuously from inside the caldera over a full month.
 During the mission, USV Maxlimer used just 100 litres of fuel per day, which is under 2% of the fuel consumption of a typical survey vessel.
 In addition to reducing the risk to people, deployment of a USV for survey inside the caldera ensures carbon emissions for the project remain low.